armory-io/cdaas-examples/hello-armory/README.md

     armory agent install
     ```

-   Your agent will have a name `<my-agent-identifier>` that will be referenced throughout this tutorial.
+   You will name your agent during the installation process.
+That name will be referenced as `<my-agent-identifier>` throughout this tutorial.

 ## First deployment